-Almonds are one of the most popular seeds - healthy, delicious, and highly versatile.
-Almonds come from the seeds of the fruits of the almond tree.
-Although they originated in the Middle East and India, almonds can be abundantly found across the world.
+Though well-known as a nut, almonds are actually the seeds of the fruits of the almond tree.
+Although they originated in the Middle East and India, this popular snack can be purchased across the world.
 There is a large variety of almonds, some sweet and nutty, some bitter and strong in flavor.
 In any case, almonds make a healthy addition to any diet and will boost your health in many aspects.
 Find out ten surprising health benefits of almonds.

 One of the almonds most remarkable qualities is its high content of nutrients, which provide the body with important elements such as fiber as well as a healthy dose of protein.
 In this regard, almonds are a multi-faceted food source that supplies the body with energy and power.
 You can buy raw or roasted almonds; both contain the same nutrients.
 Some of the best ways to consume almonds include eating them as an afternoon snack or mixed in with a salad or a side dish.
 Almonds are also a great source of fat; just one serving of almond contains up to 14 grams of fat, out of which 9 is monounsaturated

 Almonds, besides containing a wide array of healthy nutrients, are also full of antioxidants which help to protect the body from infections.
 Antioxidants are one of the best bulwarks against oxidative stress, a process which may contribute to a number of diseases including cancer.
 That’s where almonds come into play: they are loaded with potent antioxidants that work to keep the body healthy.
 Aim to eat raw almonds, as these retain the skin, which is an antioxidant-rich part of the almond.
 A good rule of thumb is to consume a few almonds almond your main dish once per day.